Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Queen Anne, the first female ruler of Great Britain

 In 1707, Queen Anne was crowned ruler of England.
 That very same year, the kingdoms of England and Scotland merged to form Great Britain, making Anne the first ruler of Great Britain, period.
-Here’s why you should never call Queen Elizabeth II by her given name.
+You should never call the current queen of England by her given name.

 Lydia Taft, first woman to vote legally in America

 In 1756, a century before woman’s suffrage became a movement, Lydia Chapin Taft became the first female to vote in America.
 Lydia was the widow of an influential landowner in Uxbridge, Massachusetts, whose recent death was thwarting the town’s plan to help finance the ongoing French and Indian war.
 So to get stuff done, Lydia was asked to vote in her dead husband’s place.
 Guess word of Lydia’s voting never reached President Grover Cleveland, who famously said that “sensible” women don’t vote.
-Here are some other famous quotes that were totally wrong.
+He really said that, but here are some famous quotes that were totally wrong.

 Sacagawea, first (and only) woman to accompany Lewis and Clark